New to the studio?

 Some important tips that we offer you to make a smooth transition into your Yoga and/or Pilates practice:

-** Prior to booking, please visit the Post Covid-19 info page to read about important changes to the studio.
+** Prior to booking, please visit the Health and Safety Measures Info page here to read about important changes to the studio.

-Stay to the end of your class, relaxation and stretch is an integral part to every class
+Stay to the end of your class, relaxation and stretch is an integral part to every practice.

-Listen carefully to your instructor’s instructions, and work to your own limits
+Listen carefully to your instructor’s instructions, and please move to your own limits and needs.

 Breathe, you’ve got this!

 A little muscle soreness is normal, as you have woken up muscles that may have not been used in a while.
 Stay hydrated and eat a balanced diet.
 A warm epsom salt bath can also aid with softening any soreness.

 Don’t place huge expectations on your progress, steady and consistent practice is where the benefits are gained.
 You will be amazed and just how well your body will adapt to practice with commitment and patience.

 To continue your journey into Yoga and/or Pilates, you can speak to us in the studio, contact us at email@example.com or on 0404 075 700

 “Do your practice and all is coming.”
 Sri K Pattabhi Jois